 - Gives you stronger bones and decreases the risk of osteoporosis

 - Helps with weight management.

 That list alone should have you signing up for the next beginner’s class at your local dance school.

 Naturally, different dance styles will give you varying degrees of each of these benefits:

 - If you want flexibility, ballet and its modern daughters of contemporary and lyrical dance could be for you.

 - Are high-energy, fast-paced workouts your thing?
 Try jazz, salsa or street dance.

-- For strengthening and muscle conditioning you could try belly dance which is low impact so good for tired knees or even pole dancing (which can have high impact consequences – ouch!)
+- For strengthening and muscle conditioning, try belly dance for a low-impact dance or pole dancing (which can have high-impact consequences – ouch!)

 But seriously, pole dancing is the single most physically demanding activity I have ever tried and I used to play rugby…